 1993 - Czechoslovakia formally splits into the Czech Republic and Slovakia on 1 January.
 Havel is elected president of the Czech Republic on 26 January.

-"I cannot but feel that no matter how strangely it happened then, it is a good thing that it happened," he says.
+"I cannot but feel that no matter how strangely it happened then, it is a good thing that it happened," he says on the eve of his stepping down as president in 2003.

 "Czechs and Slovaks may be closer today than ever before ...
 There's no animosity, and they are united in their goals ...
 We live in an interconnected world and we - Czechs and Slovaks - walk hand in hand in it."